Pairwise Sequential Randomization and Its Properties

-As seen from the figure, the Mahalanobis distances obtained by applying the proposed method to the original data ($n=186$) are consistently lower than those obtained through complete randomization.
-Hypothetically, if we had $n=744$ patients, the Mahalanobis distance could be further decreased toward 0 (i.e., the green histogram).
-In that case, few of the allocations obtained through complete randomization could achieve the same level of balance as the proposed method.
-Note that regardless of the sample size ($n=186$ or $n=744$), the Mahalanobis distance obtained through complete randomization always follows the Chi-square distribution.
-If we set the criterion for rerandomization to $M<40$, then rerandomization will produce the Mahalanobis distances to the left of the vertical line ($M=40$), which are still not comparable with the results of the proposed method.
-We could further reduce the threshold to $M<30$; however, a lower threshold results in a lower acceptance probability.
-Moreover, please note that the proposed method requires only a single run.
+As seen from the figure, the Mahalanobis distances of the proposed method on the original data ($n=186$) are consistently lower than those of complete randomization.
+If we had $n=744$ patients, the Mahalanobis distance of the proposed method further decreases toward 0.
+Few allocations of complete randomization could achieve the same level of balance as the proposed.
+Rerandomization produces the Mahalanobis distances to the left of the vertical lines ($M=20,30,40$), which are still not comparable with the proposed.